We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Cons

-To ensure an external condom performs as intended, it's vital that it's fitted securely and doesn't slip.
-The Caution Wear Iron Grip Snugger has a width of only 46 millimeters which is 20 percent narrower than a standard external condom, making them less prone to slipping or moving.
+To ensure an external condom performs as intended, it’s vital that it’s fitted securely and doesn’t slip.
+The Caution Wear Iron Grip Snugger has a width of 46 millimeters, which is 20% narrower than a standard external condom, making them less prone to slipping or moving.

 We also like that these external condoms include lubrication for added comfort and are formulated with a reservoir tip for added safety.